louthy/language-ext/README.md

     // Product
     var total = reduce(list, (s,x) => s * x);
 ```
 `reduce` is `fold` but instead of providing an initial state value, it uses the first item in the sequence.
-Therefore you don't get an initial multiple by zero (unless the first item is zero).
-Luckily internally `fold`, `foldBack` and `reduce` use an iterative loop rather than a recursive one; so no stack blowing problems!
+Therefore you don't get an initial multiply by zero (unless the first item is zero!).
+Internally `fold`, `foldBack` and `reduce` use an iterative loop rather than a recursive one; so no stack blowing problems!

 `list` functions (`using LanguageExt.List`):
 * `add`